lohithchittineni/lohithchittineni.github.io/teaching.md

 >He is willing to teach us how to reword problems to determine the solution to those problems.

->Lohith was very helpful in answering any questions about the lab and our code.

 >Lohith was always very patient during lab and always helped students to the best of his ability.